RRebilas/auto-translate/README.md

 - Translate selected text and write translations into `json` files

+### 0.2.0

+- Keep translation params untranslated.
+- Generate text interpolation in .html files with translate pipe and in .ts files.

 **Enjoy!**

 ## Features to add

-- Skipping translation of parameters.
-- Wrapping with text interpolation and adding translate pipe in `.html` files.
 - You tell me!